Our Disease Focus

 Hematology

 RP-L102 is a gene therapy product containing autologous (patient-derived) hematopoietic stem cells (HSCs) that have been genetically modified with a lentiviral vector to contain a functional copy of the FANCA gene.
-If given early in life, RP-L102 gene therapy has the potential to serve as a preventative measure, correcting bone marrow cells well before bone marrow failure.
+If given early in life, RP-L102 gene therapy has the potential to serve as a preventative measure, correcting bone marrow cells before there is progression to severe bone marrow failure.

 LAD-I is a rare genetic disorder affecting the immune system and is caused by a defect in the ITGB2 gene, leading to a deficiency in CD18.
-Due to this deficiency, white blood cells (primarily neutrophils) are unable to leave the bloodstream to go to the site of infection.
+Due to this deficiency, white blood cells (primarily neutrophils) are unable to leave the bloodstream to go to sites of infection or inflammation.
 As a result, patients with severe LAD-I can develop life-threatening infections which they are unable to fight.
-Without a successful bone marrow transplant, severe LAD-I is frequently fatal during the first 2 years of life.
+Without a successful bone marrow transplant, survival beyond childhood is rare.

 RP-L301 is a gene therapy product containing autologous (patient-derived) hematopoietic stem cells (HSCs) that have been genetically modified with a lentiviral vector to contain a functional copy of the PKLR gene.
 RP-L301 has the potential to correct multiple disease elements associated with PKD.
 Due to the number of patients who could benefit from RP-L301, Rocket’s PKD program has the potential to become its largest lentiviral vector program.